ranold/easy-yii-amqp/README.md

 ## Usage ##

-EasyYiiAmqp provides a very basic interface for sending messages and running callbacks on recieved messages.
+EasyYiiAmqp provides a very basic interface for sending messages and running callbacks on received messages.

 ```php
 public function actionSend()